WZST (AM): History

 On November 1, 1935, WMMN joined the CBS Radio Network.
 At that time, the station was licensed to A.M.
 Rowe Inc., with George B. Storer the chief stockholder.
 It operated on 890 kHz with power of 500 watts daytime and 250 watts at night.
+The WMMN call sign referred to Matthew Mansfield Neely, a former governor of West Virginia.